airbnb/visx/packages/vx-annotation/docs/docs.md

 ```

-The color of the line.

 <a name="LinePathAnnotation__strokeWidth" href="#LinePathAnnotation__strokeWidth">#</a> *LinePathAnnotation*.**strokeWidth**&lt;number&gt;

+The pixel width of the line.

 Default:
 ```js